Guitar players often limit themselves to their instrument, thinking that playing guitar cannot translate into playing other instruments.

 You likely have a ukulele that has been sitting around for years, waiting to make it out to the bonfire.
-Use this guide to translate your guitar knowledge into ukulele chords in no time.
+Use this guide to translate your guitar knowledge into ukulele in no time.

 Using this guide to translate your guitar knowledge into ukulele knowledge will require a very basic understanding of music theory, but even that may not be necessary if you’re willing to fiddle around and know how to count.

-First Things First: Know the Guitar Chords
+First Things First: Know the Guitar Fingerings

-This one should go without saying, but a little crash course in guitar chords couldn’t hurt for those who are just beginning.
+This one should go without saying, but a little crash course in guitar couldn’t hurt for those who are just beginning.